alejo4373/backend-development-bootcamp/session_2.md

 npm install pg-promise
 ```

-once pg-promise is installed we can import (`require`) it into one of our files so we can use its functions to connect to PostgreSQL.
+Once pg-promise is installed we can import (`require`) it into one of our files so we can use its functions to connect to PostgreSQL.

 Create a file called `Businesses.js`.
-In this file, to import and connect to our Database write the following code:
+In this file, to import `pg-promise` and connect to our Database write the following code:

 ```js
 const pgp = require('pg-promise')(); // Import pg-promise